How To Take Care Of 4C Hair

 Stay away from small tooth combs.
 They are no good for tightly coiled 4c hair.
 Wide tooth combs make it easier for the hair to glide through the combs teeth without getting snagged.
 Small tooth combs put tension on the hair resulting in breakage and thinning hair.
 In addition, only comb your hair while it is wet.
 Never try to detangle dry hair, you are asking for trouble if you do this.

 Wash Your Hair In Sections

 It is most ideal to wash your hair in 4 sections.
+Before you begin your wash, separate your hair using these butterfly clamps.
 This gives you more control of your hair and you’ll keep tangles to a minimum.
 It is never a good idea to pile all of your hair on top to wash.
 Yes, it is much quicker but we want to retain as much hair as possible when washing.
 Kinky textured hair can tangle easily when it is all bunched together.
 Keeping the hair separated in sections during your wash day will not only be easier and less stressful for you, but also saves your hair from breakage and damage.

 Incorporate Styles That Work

 I cannot stress this enough!
 4c hair is very unique.
 Don’t try to make it do things that it doesn’t do on its own naturally.
 What I mean by this is, stop with the constant flat ironing, gels, tight ponytails, etc. You get where I am going with this.
 Do styles that are healthy and gentle on the hair.
 Twist outs, braid outs, bantu knots/knot outs and two strand twist are just a few styles that work.
 These types of styles offer very minimal tension on your edges and scalp.
 When dealing with 4c hair, the less you touch and manipulate it, the better.
 4c hair can grow, its all about the tlc you give it to grow beautifully and strong.